zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.iban.rst

 ---------------

 *IBAN* numbers are always related to a country.
 This means that different countries use different formats for their *IBAN* numbers.
-This is the reason why *IBAN* numbers always need a locale.
+This is the reason why *IBAN* numbers always need a country code.
 By knowing this we already know how to use ``Zend\Validator\Iban``.

 .. _zend.validator.set.iban.basic.false: